|CCLA RULES OF PLAY|

 9) Players must use standard (long or short form) Algebraic notation in sending moves, unless both players agree upon another unequivocal notation, such as International Numeric or English Descriptive notation, at the beginning of the game.
 Descriptive has preference over Algebraic only in events labeled Descriptive.

 10) The time limit is based on the Date of Receipt and the Date of Dispatch for each move.
 The Date of Receipt is the date a player is first able to receive the opponent's move, or the assignment sheet.
 If a move may have reached its address more than two days prior to the Date of Receipt, the reply move should be accompanied by an explanation for the delay in the Date of Receipt, unless previously given (e.g., an unexpected business trip.)
 The Date of Dispatch is the date the player loses control over the move, usually by placing it in an official mailbox slot or giving it to the postman.
 A discrepancy of more than one day, between dispatch and postmark dates, may be considered as evidence of an incorrect Date of Dispatch, and may be corrected by the receiver.
-The Date of Dispatch for email or fax is the date given in the heading of the email message as stamped by the Internet server or fax machine used by the sender.
-As with postal chess, the Date of Receipt is the date a player is first able to receive the opponent's move.
+The Date of Dispatch and the Date of Receipt for email and fax are the dates given in the heading of the email message as stamped by the internet server or fax machine.
+The email or fax Date of Receipt is adjusted if necessary to reflect the local time zone of the recipient, and any time beyond 8 PM local time is treated as being received the following day.
 If a move may have reached its address more than one day prior to the Date of Receipt, the reply move should be accompanied by an explanation for the delay in the Date of Receipt.

 11) The Date of Receipt and the Date of Dispatch must be reported along with each move.
 If a player fails to report either date, the opponent shall have the right to determine the missing date(s) as follows: (a) The Date of Dispatch shall be the postmark, if legible, or else it shall be three days prior to receipt of the opponent's move, and (b) the Date of Receipt shall be three days following the Date of Dispatch of the prior move.
 If the addresses of the two players are in different countries, or APO's, five days rather than three days shall be used in (a) and (b) above.
 Each player must also show the cumulative days used by the opponent and himself on each card, in addition to the Date of Receipt and Date of Dispatch.
 If a player does not dispute his opponent's Date of Receipt, Date of Dispatch and accumulated days immediately (the next move sent,) these stand, and the player must change his record to match his opponent's.
 If a player fails to report either Date of Receipt or Date of Dispatch for email or fax, the Date of Receipt may be estimated as the Date of Dispatch of the prior move (in the recipient's time zone), and the Date of Dispatch shall be as defined in Article 10.
 Disputes about accumulated time that cannot be settled between players must be promptly referred to the Tournament Director for a decision.
 If neither player has shown the accumulated time on the cards immediately preceding the time complaint, the Tournament Director may, at his discretion, refuse to recognize any time limit violation and may warn the player(s) that continued refusal to list received and sent dates, and accumulated times may result in forfeiture of the game(s).